 5. Eat more carbs

 Finally, if step 1-4 are not enough: Consider whether you really need to be on a strict keto diet for health reasons.

-If a more moderate or liberal diet (e.g. 50–100 grams of carbs per day) can still work for you, it will also likely lower your cholesterol.
+If a more moderate or liberal diet (e.g. 50–100 grams of carbs per day) can still work for you, it may also likely lower your cholesterol.
 Just remember to choose good unprocessed carb sources (e.g. not wheat flour or refined sugar).